Hamilton Tiger-Cats re-sign quarterback Jeremiah Masoli

-The Hamilton Tiger-Cats have re-signed quarterback Jeremiah Masoli, one day after trading Zach Collaros to the Saskatchewan Roughriders.
+The Hamilton Tiger-Cats re-signed quarterback Jeremiah Masoli on Thursday, one day after trading Zach Collaros to the Saskatchewan Roughriders.

-Masoli made 10 starts last season and saw action in every game, registering 249 completions on 391 pass attempts for 3,177 yards, 15 touchdowns and five interceptions.
+Masoli went 6-4 in 10 starts after replacing Collaros as the starter when June Jones took over as head coach.
+Masoli registered 249 completions on 391 pass attempts for 3,177 yards with 15 touchdowns and five interceptions.

+Masoli was scheduled to become a free agent next month.
+He said while pondered waiting to see what the open market would bear, the Ticats' appointing Jones as their full-time head coach factored in his decision to stay put.

+"It's a business decision you have to think about," Masoli said.
+"It was important to me to see coach June back here as the head coach.

 In five seasons with the Ticats, the 29-year-old native of San Francisco has passed for 6,325 yards, rushed for 771 yards and posted 45 touchdowns.